Peach O'Reno: Plot

 Bert Wheeler and Robert Woolsey in a scene from the film.

-Aggie Bruno (Cora Witherspoon) has had enough of her husband, Joe (Joseph Cawthorn), and decides to get a divorce in Reno.
-She meets with lawyers Wattles and Swift (Wheeler and Woolsey), the latter of the two agreeing to represent Aggie in court.
+Aggie Bruno has had enough of her husband, Joe, and decides to get a divorce in Reno.
+She meets with lawyers Wattles and Swift, the latter of the two agreeing to represent Aggie in court.
 Swift suggests that Aggie be "caught" with another man.
 Meanwhile, Joe Bruno has also headed to Reno, and is being represented in court by Wattles.
 Wattles suggests that Joe be "caught" with another woman.

-Meanwhile, Ace Crosby (Mitchell Harris), an angry Arizona gambler, wants to shoot Wattles for representing his wife in a previous divorce case.
+Meanwhile, Ace Crosby, an angry Arizona gambler, wants to shoot Wattles for representing his wife in a previous divorce case.
 Swift suggests that Wattles dress as a woman in order to avoid being found by the gambler.
 That evening, Wattles and Swift do the same thing that they do every evening: turn their office into a casino.
 Swift arrives at the casino pretending to be Aggie Bruno's love interest.
 To add to the confusion, Wattles (dressed as a woman) shows up with Joe Bruno, pretending to be his love interest.